codecrafters-io/build-your-own-kafka/stage_descriptions/base-02-nv3.md

 For this stage, you can ignore the body and just focus on `message_size` and the header.
 You'll learn about response bodies in a later stage.

-#### The `message_size` field
+### The `message_size` Field

 The [`message_size`](https://kafka.apache.org/protocol.html#protocol_common) field is a 32-bit signed integer.
 It specifies the size of the header and body.

-For this stage, the tester will only assert that your `message_size` field is 4 bytes long—it won't check the value.
+For this stage, the tester will only assert that your `message_size` field is 4 bytes long and it won't check the value.
 You'll implement correct `message_size` values in a later stage.

-#### Header
+### Response Header v0

-Kafka has a few different header versions.
-The way Kafka determines which header version to use is a bit complicated and is outside the scope of this challenge.
-For more information, take a look at [KIP-482](https://cwiki.apache.org/confluence/display/KAFKA/KIP-482%3A+The+Kafka+Protocol+should+Support+Optional+Tagged+Fields) and this [Stack Overflow answer](https://stackoverflow.com/a/71853003).

-In this stage, you will use [response header v0](https://kafka.apache.org/protocol.html#protocol_messages) (scroll down).
+Kafka has multiple header versions.
+In this stage, you will use [response header v0](https://kafka.apache.org/protocol.html#protocol_messages).
 Response header v0 contains a single field: [`correlation_id`](https://developer.confluent.io/patterns/event/correlation-identifier/).
 This field lets clients match responses to their original requests.
 Here's how it works:

 1. The client generates a correlation ID.
 2. The client sends a request that includes the correlation ID.
 3. The broker sends a response that includes the same correlation ID.
 4. The client receives the response and matches the correlation ID to the original request.

 The `correlation_id` field is a 32-bit signed integer.
-For this stage, your program must respond with a hard-coded `correlation_id` of 7.
+For this stage, your program must respond with a hard-coded `correlation_id` of `7`.

 ### Tests